 Restart your dev container or GitHub Codespace and run dapr init to initialize Dapr.

-Uninstalling will remove daprd binary and the placement container (if installed with Docker or the placement binary if not).
+Uninstalling will remove daprd binary along with the placement and scheduler containers (if installed with Docker or the placement and scheduler binaries if not).

 dapr uninstall